OpenMPT/openmpt/doc/module_formats.md

   existing patterns will be interpreted incorrectly.
 For module formats that support per-pattern channel amounts, the maximum number of channels must be determined beforehand.
+* Strings can be safely handled using:
+  * `FileReader::ReadString` and friends for reading them directly from a file
+  * `mpt::String::Read` for reading them from a struct or char array,
+  * `mpt::String::Copy` for copying between char arrays or `std::string`.
+  "Read" functions take care of string padding (zero / space padding), so those should be used when extracting strings from files.
+"Copy" should only be used on strings that have previously bbeen read.
-* Strings can be safely handled using `FileReader::ReadString` and friends, `mpt::String::Read` and `mpt::String::Copy`.
-If the target is a char array rather than a std::string, these will take care of properly null-terminating the target char array, and prevent reading past the end of a (supposedly null-terminated) source char array.
+  If the target is a char array rather than a `std::string`, these will take care of properly null-terminating the target char array, and prevent reading past the end of a (supposedly null-terminated) source char array.
 * Do not use static variables in your loader.
 Loaders need to be thread-safe for libopenmpt.
+* `FileReader` instances may be used to treat a portion of another file as its own independent file (through `FileReader::ReadChunk`).
+This can be useful with "embedded files" such as WAV or Ogg samples.
+* Samples *either* use middle-C frequency *or* finetune + transpose.
+For the few weird formats that use both, it may make sense to translate everything into middle-C frequency.
 * Add the new `MODTYPE` to `CSoundFile::UseFinetuneAndTranspose` if applicable, and see if any effect handlers in `soundlib/Snd_fx.cpp` need to know the new `MODTYPE`.